Vitamix Company History

 A Letter from our President

-I wish I could give you a personal tour through the halls of our company, show you the family photos that hang here, and let you touch the logs of the home and office that my grandfather built by hand in the 1940s, while keeping his business afloat, supporting the war effort, and raising a family.
+I wish I could give you a personal tour through the halls of our company, show you the family photos that hang here, and let you touch the logs of the home and office that my grandfather built by hand in America in the 1940s, whilst keeping his business afloat and raising a family.
 Some of my fondest memories took place inside these walls, including family reunions and listening in fascination as my grandfather would talk to customers on the phone, helping them knead bread dough in their Vitamix machines, which was very popular at that time.
-Our customers are still the center of our world.
-As the fourth-generation President of Vitamix, our history is very personal to me, as it is for the hundreds of employees who continue to work right here in Olmsted Township, Ohio—designing, perfecting, and building the hundreds of thousands of Vitamix products that are made every year.
-Join me as we walk through this almost century-long, true American success story.
+Our customers are still the centre of our world.
+As the fourth-generation President of Vitamix, our history is very personal to me, as it is for the hundreds of employees who continue to work right here in Olmsted Township, Ohio, U.S.A.—designing, perfecting, and building the hundreds of thousands of Vitamix products that are made every year.
+Join me as we walk through this almost century-long success story.

 Our story began in 1921 when my great-grandfather was facing challenging economic times that would soon lead to the Great Depression.
 William Grover Barnard, affectionately known as “Papa” to all of us, began travelling the country selling modern kitchen products.
 It was by helping a friend through his illness that he began connecting the value of whole-food nutrition to health and well-being.
 Papa changed the name of his business to The Natural Food Institute, and became a pioneer in the health food industry, studying and teaching people everything he knew about food and health.
 In 1937, Papa was introduced to a new product, the blender.
 He immediately saw the value of blending to quickly and easily prepare healthy foods that taste delicious.
 He focused his attention on selling this new product, which my other great-grandfather named the “Vita-Mix,” because vita means life.